MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/m365-dr-workload-spo.md

 Required Conditions:

-1._Tenant_ has a sign up country included in _Local Region Geography_ or _Expanded Local Region Geography_.
+1. _Tenant_ has a sign up country included in _Local Region Geography_ or _Expanded Local Region Geography_.
-1._Tenant_ has a valid Advanced Data Residency subscription for all users in the _Tenant_.
+1. _Tenant_ has a valid Advanced Data Residency subscription for all users in the _Tenant_.
-1.The SharePoint Online subscription customer data is provisioned in _Local Region Geography_ or _Expanded Local Region Geography_.
+1. The SharePoint Online subscription customer data is provisioned in _Local Region Geography_ or _Expanded Local Region Geography_.

 **Commitment:**